Nesciosquid/Nesciosquid.github.io/_posts/2016-02-04-3D-printing-light-sensors.md

 I'm working on a project right now that requires small, electronic light sensors.
 I need them to detect when a laser hits them and generate a wireless transmission as a response.

+I set out to see what kind of sensors I could build cheaply with [my 3D printer](http://printrbot.com/shop/assembled-metal-printrbot-plus/) and an Arduino.

 ## Inspiration

 A few years back, I came across [some awesome automatic projector calibration work](http://johnnylee.net/projects/thesis/) by Johnny Chung Lee at Carnegie Mellon.
 He has a bunch of great projects on his website, but this one stood out to me because it solved a practical problem (aligning multiple projectors) with inexpensive components.